DylanMeeus/auth0-blog/_posts/2016-10-11-building-an-angular2-application-with-dart.markdown

 ## Outline ##

 ## Angular2 introduction
-General information about Angular2, what it is and why you want to try it out
+General information about Angular2, what it is and why you want to try it out.

 ## Dart introduction
 What is Dart differ from plain Javascript.
 Provide some resources for learning Dart and documentation.